ID3C: Infectious Disease Data Distribution Center

 - Consumes and stores enrollment documents from the Audere backend systems

-- Database connection details are set entirely using the standard libpq
+Database connection details are set entirely using the standard libpq environment variables, such as

 PGDATABASE.
 You may provide these when starting the API server.